jgoulah/mastering-failure/oscon2015.md

 ^ but some alignment of random variables in the system causes the context to change

+^ so we are learning how to prevent it, or how to react in the event of failure

 ---

 # can study the system at any time